moves-rwth/docker-storm/README.md

 # Dockerfiles related to Storm

 All Docker containers related to Storm are hosted at the [movesrwth organization](https://hub.docker.com/u/movesrwth) on DockerHub.
+This repository provides Dockerfiles for the base images used by Storm.
-The Dockerfiles are present in the corresponding repositories.
+For the libraries [storm](https://github.com/moves-rwth/storm), [stormpy](https://github.com/moves-rwth/stormpy) and [carl-storm](https://github.com/moves-rwth/carl-storm), Dockerfiles and dedicated CI workflows for creating and deploying Docker images are available in the respective repositories.

 ## Actions
 Docker containers can be automatically generated via [Github Actions](https://github.com/moves-rwth/docker-storm/actions/).